typinghare/uml-computing4/assignment/ps3b/Readme-ps3.md

 }
 ~~~

 It sequentially calls the `draw` method in each based class.
-The `SokobanTileGrid::draw()` draws the tile sprites one after one; the `SokobanPlayer::draw()` draws the player on the specified location; the `SokobanElapsedTime::draw()` draws the time in the format of *H:MM:SS* in the upper-left corner; and the `SokobanScore::draw(target, states)` draws the current score and max score in the upper-right corner.
+The `SokobanTileGrid::draw()` draws the tile sprites one after one; the `SokobanPlayer::draw()` draws the player on the specified location; the `SokobanElapsedTime::draw()` draws the time in the format of
+*H:MM:
+SS* in the upper-left corner; and the `SokobanScore::draw(target, states)` draws the current score and max score in the upper-right corner.

 The `Sokoban::movePlayer()` method is one of the significant functions in the whole project.
 It changes the player's location based on a specified direction.
 It also changes the location of the box that is pushed upon the player's movement.
 The method is fully commented on in `Sokoban.cpp`: